First-Year Student Orientation

 Grow, Connect, Celebrate!

-Join the Office of Diversity Initiatives to learn how our programs and services support you throughout your journey at Wilkes.
+Join the Office of Diversity Initiatives to learn how our programs and services support you throughout your Wilkes experience to grow, connect, and celebrate you!

 Residence Life Info Session OR Commuter Life Info Session